Martin Lee Stephenson: 2008-present

 In 2013, Stephenson announced that another Doppler 20:20 album Fragments for a Broken Culture is completed and will be released through DOR/Infinity.
 An album by Bobbi Style 'Eighties' featuring Stephenson on Bass guitar, was released late 2013.
 In 2014, more "Scarlet Temple" recordings were made for Spooncurve, and another album for 9Apollon3/Secret chiefs was recorded.
 The doppler 20:20 recording "PR99" was released in the summer of 2014 on the IFAR "Musique Concrète tape manipulations" compilation.
 In 2015, a biography was published, IBRAHIM KHIDER – Muslimgauze: Chasing The Shadow Of Bryn Jones – book + CD features an interview with Stephenson.In 2018, Stephenson had begun further work with THee Secret Chiefs/Apollon93.
 'Modulation is Key', a Doppler 20:20 album was released on DOR for 2020, along with Apollon93 albums "Ninth ArchGnosticTestamentScriptureThe Hermit' and 'Outside The circles of Time'.
 A digital Album by Apollon23 'Electric Swarm in Hell' was released in 2020 by Basementcorner/Bandcamp, and two other Apollon93/23 digital albums 'The Amon' and 'Through The Veil' were released by Gates of Hypnos/Bandcamp.
-In 2021, Stephenson partnered with Chris Abbot of the early techno label Infonet to form 'Infonet Electronic' an art based NFT music label focusing on early 1990s Experimental dance music.
+In 2021, Stephenson partnered with Chris Abbot of the early techno label Infonet to form 'Infonet Electronic' an art based NFT music label focusing on early 1990s Experimental dance music.Stephenson re-mixed the Moondogg Generation x cover 'love like fire' in 2023.

 Recording techniques

 Stephenson uses a mixture of retro tape manipulation, tape mastering, looping, old synthesizers and pedals with digital mastering and editing.
 On most occasions he uses Logic Pro and Pro Tools for the final editing, or even within the initial compositions.
 As his first instrument is Bass Guitar {following initial 'cello training} he often uses his vintage fretless Rickenbacker 4001 within his recordings, but often manipulates the sound to such a degree that it is used as a texture within the recordings.
 He has also used circuit bending using children's toys and old sound equipment, found sound and field recording.
 With Stephenson's more acoustic work he sometimes uses middle eastern percussion and European stringed folk instruments.
-As his approach is experimental, he does not confine himself to one technique and has used high end studios, live recordings and more mimimalist, self-contained home studios.
+As his approach is experimental, he does not confine himself to one technique and has used high end studios, live recordings and more minimalist, self-contained home studios.
 Recording process is as eclectic as the various genres Stephenson uses, and locations outside of studios have included churches, factories, offices, asylums, hospitals, clubs, sports arena, EVP recordings inside "haunted" locations, electrical pylons, concerts, markets, public transport alongside outside field recordings.

 Instruments Stephenson has played on recordings includes Bass guitar, guitar, cello, drums, dumbek, dulcimer, tumbak, bongos, tambura, recorder, tar, congas, dholak, djembe, bodhran, tumbi, ukulele, sitar, synthesiser, piano, chapman stick, harmonium, violin.